kaushalvivek/vivekkaushal.com/source/_posts/tf-serving-nginx.md

 I created a script which looks at information from `nvidia-smi` to get the number of GPUs available in the system, alternatively it also accepts a user-input for the number of GPUs to use for deployment.
 Then this script does two things:

 - it creates a docker-compose file to start an independent container of TFserving's GPU image on each GPU either available or entered as input by the user.
 So for example, if a system as 5 GPUs and the user doesn't provide the number of GPUs they want to use, then it would create and launch 5 containers of TFserving's GPU image on the GPUs — 0, 1, 2, 3 and 4.
 Note that each container has its own API endpoint which is exposed.
-- It then creates an nginx configuration file which redirects request from an exposed API endpoint (*the endpoint where inference requests would be sent to*) to all the endpointssof created containers, and uses nginx load balancer to distribute incoming requests. *(I use round robin balancing here, but suit your architecture)*
+- It then creates an nginx configuration file which redirects request from an exposed API endpoint (*the endpoint where inference requests would be sent to*) to all the endpoints of created containers, and uses nginx load balancer to distribute incoming requests. *(I use round robin balancing here, but suit your architecture)*

 The end result is that we have n docker containers of TFserving running on your system where n is the number of GPUs (or a subset, depending on what you choose) and each of them are available for inference requests.
 Hence — partial distribution of workload is achieved.